In 2007, he claims to have made $900 per hour over a four month period.

 Andrew Robl’s Live Tournament Poker Record

-He’s won over $100,000 in a poker tournament eight different times.
+He’s won over $100,000 in a poker tournament eleven different times.

 His biggest victory came at the 2013 Aussie Millions $100,000 challenge in Melbourne, Australia.
 With a strong field of 22 players putting up $100,000, Robl was able to outlast them all, taking home what was his first, (and thus far, only), million dollar payday, worth, $1,055,699.